-As part of my recent trip to Peru, we flew on LAN business class from Washington DC (IAD) to Lima Peru (LIM).
+As part of my trip to Peru last year, we flew on LAN business class from Washington DC (IAD) to Lima Peru (LIM).
 For more information on how we booked the trip with miles, see the post Scoring 2 lie flat seats to Peru.
 This post will be focusing on a LAN business class review from IAD to LIM.

 LAN Business Class review IAD-LIM – on the ground in IAD

 We had quite the adventure getting ourselves to Washington Dulles in the first place.
 We were scheduled to fly from Cleveland to Washington at 2pm – arriving at Washington Dulles (IAD) at around 5pm.
 Instead, our flight was delayed by nearly 5 hours, meaning we didn’t get to Dulles until about 9:30pm.
 At least that left us plenty of time to visit the United Club Cleveland and the Airspace Lounge CLE!

 Lounge access and boarding process when flying LAN Business Class

 Because we got to Dulles for our LAN business class IAD-LIM flight, the gate agents were already at the gate and most of the passengers were already at the boarding area at Gate A23